reportportal/docs/src/md/src/WhatIsReportPortal/index.md

 leveraging historical data of test execution.

 - ***Automatic Analysis***
-With each execution ReportPortal automatically figures out the root cause of a fail.
-As a result of this analysis ReportPortal is marking a test result with a flag.
-Engineers will be alerted about this issue to provide the further analysis: if it has been resolved already or which test results require actual human analysis.
+With each execution, ReportPortal automatically figures out the root cause of a fail.
+As a result of this analysis, ReportPortal is marking a test result with a flag.
+Engineers will be alerted about this issue to provide further analysis: if it has been resolved already or which test results require actual human analysis.

 **What technologies are used?**